-Evaluating your application for the first time, and seeing a huge number of critical security vulnerabilities indicated on the Summary tab can be a sobering experience, and in some ways it should be a little worrisome.
+Evaluating your application for the first time, and seeing a huge number of critical security vulnerabilities indicated in the results can be a sobering experience, and in some ways it should be a little worrisome.
 More importantly though, it should create motivation for further investigation.

 The Component Information Panel (CIP)

 To access the CIP, simply click on a component row in the list.
 There are three sections you should use during your security vulnerability investigation - Component Info, Vulnerabilities, and Audit Log.

 One of the first things you should notice in the Component Info section is the Highest Policy Threat.
 This field, located on the left side of the panel, displays the highest threat level policy that has been violated, as well as the total number of violations.

 Next, you should take a close look at the graph to the right of the panel.
 On the heatmap, locate the row for Policy Threat.
 This graph will display the highest policy threat levels for each version across all policy types, with the current version identified as This Version.
 A breakdown of the highest policy threats for each policy type can be displayed by clicking on the Details link.
 In some cases there are clear points where Security policy threats have been resolved, as can be seen above.
 Often this tends to coincide with more popular version, although, that is not necessarily always the case.